Cosmological Constraints from Combining Photometric Galaxy Surveys and Gravitational Wave Observatories: Introduction

 As we will see, combining LSST $3\times2$pt with GW clustering also allows us to break the degeneracy between the bias of GW host-galaxy sources, $b_{\rm GW}$, and the amplitude of mass clustering in the universe, $\sigma_8$, yielding interesting constraints on $b_{\rm GW}$.
 This is of interest in its own right, since the bias of GW host-galaxies is not currently well determined (e.g. \citealt{Adhikari2020, Zheng2023}), and constraining it will have implications for understanding the formation channel of GW sources \citep{Scelfo2018}.

-Previous works have studied the clustering of GW sources and its cross-correlation with galaxy positions. \citet{Bosi2023} and \citet{Scelfo2023} considered GW$\times$LSS cross-correlations to constrain cosmological models, particularly modified gravity theories. \citet{Bera_2020} used cross-correlations to infer $H_0$, and \citet{Mukherjee_2021} constrained cosmological parameters including the GW bias. \citet{Scelfo2020} and \citet{Calore2020} studied such correlations to gain an astrophysical understanding of GW sources. \citet{Shao2022} and \citet{Yang2023} studied the impact of more realistic observational effects on measuring and modeling GW clustering. \citet{Balaudo2023}, and \citet{Mpetha2023} considered the weak lensing of GW events to constrain extended cosmological models.
-Some studies have also cross-correlated GW sources with other large-scale structure tracers such as supernovae \citep{Libanore2022} and HI intensity mapping \citep{Scelfo2022}.
+Previous works have studied the clustering of GW sources and its cross-correlation with galaxy positions. \citet{Oguri2016, Bosi2023,Scelfo2023} considered GW$\times$LSS cross-correlations to constrain cosmological models, including modified gravity theories. \citet{Bera_2020, Cigarran2022} used cross-correlations to infer $H_0$, and \citet{Mukherjee_2021} constrained cosmological parameters including the GW bias.
+Other studies have focused on astrophysical understanding of GW sources \citep{Scelfo2018, Scelfo2020, Calore2020}, realistic observational effects \citep{Shao2022, Yang2023}, weak lensing of GW events \citep{Balaudo2023, Mpetha2023}, and cross-correlations with other tracers like supernovae \citep{Libanore2022} and HI intensity mapping \citep{Scelfo2022}.
+Synergies between galaxy surveys and GW observations at the catalog level have also been explored to understand better the binary-host connection e.g. \citet{Adhikari2020} and to help infer both cosmological and astrophysical information from dark sirens e.g. \citet{Gray2023, Borghi2024}.

 Our paper takes a different direction from previous work in two ways: 1) we study the complementary combination of GW clustering and LSST 3$\times$2pt, and 2) we explore constraints on both the standard $\Lambda$CDM and $w$CDM cosmological models as well as primordial non-Gaussianity (PNG), specifically, the local PNG model parametrized by $\fnl$.
 To date, the \textit{Planck} cosmic microwave background (CMB) measurements have provided the most stringent constraints on PNG \citep{Planck-fnl}, but these measurements are already near the cosmic variance limit of precision, so future CMB experiments are unlikely to significantly improve upon these results.
 Thus, the new frontier for constraining PNG lies in large-scale surveys of the galaxy and matter distributions.
 We note that \citet{Namikawa2016} also considered GW clustering for constraining $f_{\mathrm{NL}}$, but they did not combine GW with galaxy $3\times2$pt analyses, which offers some major advantages that we explore in this work, such as the self-calibration of the GW host-galaxy bias.